Equal Pay Day: Background

+The initiated was started by the Business and Professional Women's Foundation.

 The symbolic day was first observed in 1996 by the National Committee on Pay Equity, a coalition of women's and civil rights organizations, labor unions, professional associations and individuals working to eliminate sex and race based wage discrimination and to achieve pay equity.

 The goals of Equal Pay day are: